March 31, 2026

 1. Gladly

-Gladly is a customer experience platform powered by Customer AI that delivers radically personal and radically efficient service across every channel.
+Gladly is customer experience AI that delivers radically personal and radically efficient service across every channel.

 Key features

-1. Customer AI: Gladly Customer AI sparks personal and efficient conversations.
+1. Customer experience AI: Gladly sparks personal and efficient conversations.
 It understands customer history, preferences, and intent.
 It also understands your brand, your support policies, and your product catalog.

-2. Gladly Sidekick: Sidekick is an AI agent powered by Customer AI that acts with intelligence.
+2. AI agent: Gladly is an AI agent that acts with intelligence.
 It resolves issues, adapts in real time, and remembers relationships—across voice, chat, email, and more.

 3. Omnichannel experience: Every conversation stays in one thread.
 This means customers don’t repeat themselves, and context remains clear.

 4. Customer at the center: Unlike traditional platforms, Gladly is centered around people, not cases.
-Support heroes will see the full customer picture, not a fragmented queue.
+Support agents will see the full customer picture, not a fragmented queue.

 5. Ease of use: Gladly is rated #1 for usability on G2.
 It offers easy, no-code automation and brand-aligned controls.
 This helps CX teams work faster and more flexibly.

 6. Scalable personalization: Brands can deliver tailored, emotionally intelligent service at scale.
-Gladly Customer AI drives efficiency without compromising connection.
+Gladly drives efficiency without compromising connection.

 Limitations